Red Date

 Did You Know?

-- 1.Red dates have been cultivated in China for over 4,000 years and are mentioned in the I Ching (Book of Changes), one of the oldest Chinese texts, as a symbol of longevity and good fortune.
+- 1.Red dates have been cultivated in China for over 4,000 years, with evidence found in Shang Dynasty tombs and appearing in ancient texts like the I Ching

 Plating Guidance